smahanta1234/Rock-Paper-Scissors/README.md

 Python 3.x

 How to Run

-Clone or download the script.
+    1. Clone or download the script.

-Run the script using:
+    2. Run the script using:
         python rock_paper_scissors.py

-Follow the on-screen prompts.
+    3. Follow the on-screen prompts.

-Improvements & Features to Add
+Improvements & Features you can add to the base code:

-Input validation to handle invalid choices.
+    1. Input validation to handle invalid choices.

-Add a loop to allow multiple rounds.
+    2. Add a loop to allow multiple rounds.

-Implement a score-tracking system.
+    3. Implement a score-tracking system.

-Enhance visuals with emojis or a GUI.
+    4. Enhance visuals with emojis or a GUI.

-Enjoy the game! 🎮
+    5. Enjoy the game! 🎮